kosinaz/game-design-document-template-for-beginners/docs/Game Design Document.md

 # Game title: subtitle

 ## Introduction
-In the first sentence include the game's title, art direction, niche, genre, platfrom, story, setting, gameplay features, and the edge that makes your game unique.
+In the first one or two sentences include the game's title, art direction, niche, genre, platfrom, story, setting, gameplay features, and the edge that makes your game unique.

 (title) is a (art direction), (niche) (genre) for (platform) about (story), set (setting), featuring (gameplay features).